eyalto/pss/README.md

 ### Installation
 helm install <name of service> psschart

-values for the specific deployment can be ovveriden with --set --set pacs.host=<host name/ip of listening pacs>
+values.yaml for the specific deployment can be overriden as follows in the helm install command:

+  --set pacs.host=<host name/ip of listening pacs>
   --set pacs.port=<dicom tcp port of listening pacs>
   --set rabbit.host=<host ip/name of rabbitmq server>